bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 This is because layouts are a way to provide visual cues for a user by organizing relevant content to make it easier to comprehend.

-Let\'s learn more about layouts.
+Let&apos;s learn more about layouts.

 When someone says the word grid, you probably think of lines that cross each other to form squares or rectangles.